 In celebrating Baby Sleep Day, the PSC seeks to support families who are struggling to develop healthy sleep habits or just want to learn more about baby sleep.
 Learn more about sleep in young children on Baby Sleep Day to help everyone get a good night’s sleep!

-On March 1, 2020, expert sleep tips from PSC experts from around the world will be posted on our Facebook page and via Twitter (@pedsleepcouncil).
-Tips will be released starting in the morning in Australia and ending in the evening on the West Coast of the United States.
+On March 1, 2020, expert sleep tips from PSC experts from around the world posted on our Facebook page and via Twitter (@pedsleepcouncil).
+Tips were released starting in the morning in Australia and ending in the evening on the West Coast of the United States.

 The Origin of Baby Sleep Day